ooddle

 Caregiver companion

 The patient who says "I'm so focused on taking care of them.
 I've completely forgotten about myself."
-For patients who give everything to others and nothing to themselves, ooddle gives caregivers a simple daily system that makes self-care feel manageable, not selfish.
+For patients who give everything to others and nothing to themselves, ooddle offers a daily self-care system for caregivers that makes self-care feel manageable, not selfish.

 ooddle is a general wellness application intended for healthy lifestyle support only.
 It is not a medical device, clinical tool, or treatment of any kind.
 It is not intended to diagnose, treat, cure, or prevent any disease or medical condition. ooddle does not replace the guidance of a licensed healthcare provider.
 Distribution of this material does not constitute a clinical referral, recommendation, or medical endorsement.
 Patients with existing conditions should continue following their physician's guidance.
 Individual results may vary.